geopm/geopm/service/docs/source/GEOPM_CXX_MAN_IOGroup.3.rst

 IOGroup only provides controls.
 In these cases, ensure that ``is_valid_signal()`` or ``is_valid_control()`` returns false as appropriate, and that ``signal_names()`` or ``control_names()`` returns an empty set.
-EOPM provides a number of built-in IOGroups for the most cn usages.
+GEOPM provides a number of built-in IOGroups for the most common usages.
 The list of built-in IOGroups is as follows: